10 Best Dog-Friendly Beaches in Georgia 2025

 St. Andrews Beach is the most popular dog-friendly coastal area on Jekyll Island.
 The seashore is just a couple of minutes away from Jekyll Point.
 The white sand coast is famous for migratory bird sightings and the majestic dolphins.

-There is a 2-story watch tower in the beach park.
+There is a two-story watchtower in the beach park.
 It’s perfect to enjoy the flocks of migratory birds and other animals on the sand.
 The nearby habitats, such as the salt marshes and live oak forests, are also visible from here.
-The water is filled with various fishes, baby sharks, and dolphins, making it perfect for fishing.
+The water is filled with various fish, baby sharks, and dolphins, making it perfect for fishing.

 The Wondered Memory Trail is an educational and historic journey for every tourist.
 It tells the journey of the 160-year-old African Slave Ship to America.